stepfnAI/cleaning_agent/readme.md

 ```bash
 pip install -e .
 ```
-This step is crucial as it makes the `cleaning_agent` package importable by Python.

 4. Set up your OpenAI API key:
 Create a `.env` file in the root directory and add: